banner border

 How to do your Aave taxes

 To get started with your Aave taxes - you need your complete Aave transaction history.
-There’s two ways you can do this.
+There are two ways you can do this.

 Does Aave provide a tax report?